kizniche/Mycodo/3.5/README.md

 `sudo pip install lockfile rpyc`

+To access /dev/vchiqread and read the GPU temperature, the user www-data needs to be added to the group video

+`sudo usermod -a -G video www-data`

-If using the Raspberry Pi camera module:
+If you want mycodo to support using the Raspberry Pi camera module, a SUBSYSTEM line must be added to 10-vchiq-permissions.rules

 `echo 'SUBSYSTEM=="vchiq",GROUP="video",MODE="0660"' | sudo tee /etc/udev/rules.d/10-vchiq-permissions.rules`

-`sudo usermod -a -G video www-data`

 Install video streaming capabilities (Note that it is recommended to require SSL on your web server to prevent potential viewing of video streams by unauthorized users, details on forcing SSL below)